How Can I Trade Online? All About Online Trading

 - Trailing stop order for exiting at better levels as the trade progresses

-The last important benefit is that there are no restrictions on how traders trade.
+The last important benefit is that there are no restrictions on which strategy traders use.
 They can choose any trading strategy they prefer.
-When trading online, there are no limits to any trading style.
 Here is a summary of trading styles:

 - Intra-week trading